Skip to main content

 Overview

-By studying how the chemistry of human scent and how the mosquito nervous system detects it, our research aims to provide a global view of the odors, genes, and neural circuits that allow mosquitoes to find humans.
-We aim to develop innovative strategies which lure or repel mosquitoes, and potentially other anthropophilic disease vectors, away from humans to stop them transmitting vector-borne diseases.
+By studying the chemistry of human scent and how the mosquito nervous system detects it, our research aims to provide a global view of the odors, genes, and neural circuits that allow mosquitoes to find humans.
+We aim to develop innovative strategies which lure or repel these mosquitoes, and other anthropophilic disease vectors, away from humans to stop them transmitting vector-borne diseases.

 Select Publications